xuelingyi/SLRfinder/README.md

 3. **SLRfinder_functions.r**: the R script for running SLRfinder, available on Github
 4. **./a15m75**: a folder containing the filtered vcf files (can be generated using the script below)
 5. **./GenoLD.snp100**: a folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the script below)

+The file datasets_sif.zip includes sample and reference information used in our study and can be used as example inputs.
 <br>

 **prepare the input vcf datasets and the LD edge lists**